September 21, 2009 –

 Sierra Pahmahmie has served as the We-Ta-Se princess since 2007

 MAYETTA: The Prairie Band Potawatomi Nation will celebrate American Indian Day this week with a declared holiday off for employees on Friday and the 12th Annual We-Ta-Se Veterans Pow-wow on Saturday.

 The veterans pow-wow has changed its date and place this year.
 In the past it was held in November around Veterans Day and held at the 4-H building in Holton, Kansas.
-However, since the pow-wow has grown so large it was decided to move it to Prairie Peoples Park on the reservation where both American Indian Day and Veterans Day could be celebrated together.
+However, since the pow-wow has grown so large it was decided to move it to Prairie Peoples Park on the common land where both American Indian Day and Veterans Day could be celebrated together.

 American Indian Day, a nationally-recognized holiday, occurs this year on September 25.
 It originated in 1916 when the state of New York proclaimed the fourth Friday in September as American Indian Day.
 To celebrate, the PBPN government offices will be closed but essential services like the Potawatomi Tribal Police and Fire Departments and the Health Center will be staffed.